 Squirrel is a term that most use to refer to a kind of familiar fluffy-tailed, tree-climbing rodent, or "tree squirrel".
-However the tree squirrel is only a part of the true squirrel family, which includes chipmunks, groundhogs and prarie dogs.
-On this page, Havahart® offers facts about the familiar tree squirrel, including general facts and how to identify its damage.
+However tree squirrels are only a part of the true squirrel family, which also includes chipmunks, groundhogs and prairie dogs.
+On this page, Havahart® offers facts about the familiar tree squirrel, including general facts and how to identify damage.

 General Squirrel Facts